zerotier/docs/docs/faq/macos-nas.md

 ---
-title: FAQ
-description: Answers to commonly asked questions
+title: File Sharing on macOS
+description: How to set up file sharing from Mac to other ZeroTier network members
-tags: [faq, troubleshooting, hub]
+tags: [faq, macos, tutorial, how-to]
+displayed_sidebar: docsSidebar
 ---

 ### File Sharing on a Mac

-If you're [already up and running](./start.md), here's how to share files from your Mac to other members on your ZeroTier network.
+If you're [already up and running](/start), here's how to share files from your Mac to other members on your ZeroTier network.

 #### Setup File Sharing